 Climate and Weather of Norway

-So what is the best time to travel to Norway?
-Of course it depends on the reason why you are visiting Norway, but in general summer is the best time to visit.
-This means the best months are June, July and August.
-During these months you will experience the highest temperatures and highest amount of sunshine (and many hours of sunshine in a day!).
-In terms of precipitation, you have to be a little lucky.
-It can be dry for days, but it can also happen that it will rain every day of the week.
-Temperatures fall between 25°C and 30°C in southern Norway.
-In Norwegian Lapland you will also experience average temperatures around 23°C in summer.
+So, what is the best time to travel to Norway?
+Of course, it depends on the reason for your visit, but in general, summer is the best time to go.
+The ideal months are June, July, and August.
+During this period, you will experience the highest temperatures and the most sunshine, with many hours of daylight each day.
+However, in terms of precipitation, you need to be a little lucky.
+It can remain dry for days, but it is also possible to experience rain every day of the week.

 Please select the city you plan to visit, or one closest to your destination.
 For each selected city, you will see the following graphs: